fish-shell/fish-shell/doc_src/cmds/bind.rst

 ``history-pager``
     invoke the searchable pager on history (incremental search); or if the history pager is already active, search further backwards in time.

+``history-pager-delete``
+    permanently delete the history item selected in the history pager

 ``history-search-backward``
     search the history for the previous match